-Karlen Suga, Director of College Counseling 503-721-7712 karlen.suga@smapdx.org Courtney Best, College Counselor 503-721-7711, courtney.best@smapdx.org Carolyn Gazeley, College Counselor 503-721-7731 carolyn.gazeley@smapdx.org Erica Wells, College Counseling Program Coordinator 503-721-7716 erica.wells@smapdx.org
+Karlen Suga, Director of College Counseling 503-721-7712 karlen.suga@smapdx.org Courtney Best, College Counselor 503-721-7711 courtney.best@smapdx.org Daniel McArthur, College Counseling Program Coordinator 503-721-7716 daniel.mcarthur@smapdx.org

 St. Mary's offers a comprehensive college counseling The college counseling staff works with students by visiting classes the freshman and sophomore years and meets individually with students beginning their junior year.
 The goal is to assist each student in finding the college that is the best fit based on her needs and interests.
 The college counselor for each TA is listed under the Counseling section.
 Services provided by the college counseling office include: